 A regular meal in the country, sometimes a luxury, was the taste of animal fat on bread.
 Stationed in Darwin during WWII, and moving with a new family to the suburbia of Sydney at its end, he would look up at one-seater aerolites being test-flown locally, and decided he would learn to fly.

-Resourceful and inventive, putting “MacGyver” to shame in everyday life, this man — given boots by a nun so other school kids wouldn’t laugh at his being bare-feet, leaving school for good on the day its priests would let him — concluded his working life as the Lead Engineer responsible for the electricity supply to roughly one million Sydney residents.
+Resourceful and inventive, far beyond being a pilot on returning home, this man — given boots by a nun so other school kids wouldn’t laugh at his being bare-feet, leaving school for good on the day its priests would let him — concluded his working life as the Lead Engineer responsible for the electricity supply to roughly one million Sydney residents.

 His first-born grandson, the Founder of Doyle Industries, Mr. Richard A. Doyle, had commenced work in 2013 on a few ideas that had not yet germinated into so much as an idea to start a company. in 2015, Richard began to realise what was possible, and in 2016 — after exhaustive wrestling with questions from capability to responsibility — decided he would “have a go”, to go for it, with nothing less than his own certainty, belief and will as the one, unified strand of continuity binding him to such a legacy.

 This site and all it has to share, represents the first step beyond a servitude whose burden we can all, in some sense, know as much as we have all, deep down, yearned for a freedom we couldn’t elucidate much less verbalise, that has eluded mankind for centuries.

 Doyle Industries may be the first corporate industrial entity to be able to genuinely care about people since the emergence of basic finance nearly 900 years ago — yet it will only be now, because of this fact, that such industry may indeed prosper.